cloudnative-pg/cloudnative-pg/docs/src/api_reference.md

 ## Cluster

-Cluster is the Schema for the postgresql API
+Cluster is the Schema for the PostgreSQL API

 | Field | Description | Scheme | Required |
 | -------------------- | ------------------------------ | -------------------- | -------- |